turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ecs_instance_metric_cpu_utilization_hourly.md

 # Table: alicloud_ecs_instance_metric_cpu_utilization_hourly

 Alicloud Monitoring metrics provide data about the performance of your systems.
-The `alicloud_ecs_instance_metric_cpu_utilization_daily` table provides metric statistics at 1 hour intervals for the most recent 30 days.
+The `alicloud_ecs_instance_metric_cpu_utilization_hourly` table provides metric statistics at 1 hour intervals for the most recent 30 days.

 Note: If the instance is not older than one hour then we will not get any metric statistics.